Ruby Bradley

-Colonel Ruby Bradley (December 19, 1907 – May 28, 2002) was a United States Army Nurse Corps officer, a prisoner of the Japanese in World War II, and one of the most decorated women in the United States military.
-She was a native of Spencer, West Virginia but lived in Falls Church, Virginia, for over 50 years.
+Colonel Ruby Bradley (19 December 1907 – 28 May 2002) was a United States Army Nurse Corps officer, a prisoner of the Japanese in World War II, and one of the most decorated women in the United States military.
+She was a native of Spencer, West Virginia, but lived in Falls Church, Virginia, for over 50 years.

 Military career

 Bradley entered the United States Army Nurse Corps as a surgical nurse in 1934.
-She was serving at Camp John Hay in the Philippines when she was captured by the Japanese army three weeks after the attack on Pearl Harbor on December 7, 1941.
+She was serving at Camp John Hay in the Philippines when she was captured by the Japanese army three weeks after the attack on Pearl Harbor on 7 December 1941.

 In 1943, Bradley was moved to the Santo Tomas Internment Camp in Manila.
 It was there that she and several other imprisoned nurses earned the title "Angels in Fatigues" from fellow captives.
 For the next several months, she provided medical help to the prisoners and sought to feed starving children by shoving food into her pockets whenever she could, often going hungry herself.
 As she lost weight, she used the room in her uniform for smuggling surgical equipment into the prisoner-of-war camp.
 At the camp she assisted in 230 operations and helped to deliver 13 children.

-When United States troops captured the camp on February 3, 1945, Bradley weighed only 86 lb.
+When United States troops captured the camp on 3 February 1945, Bradley weighed only 86 lb.
 She was then returned to the United States where she continued her career in the army.
 She received a Bachelor of Science degree from the University of California in 1949.

 Bradley served in the Korean War as Chief Nurse for the 171st Evacuation Hospital.
 In November 1950, during the Chinese counter-offensive, she refused to leave until she had loaded the sick and wounded onto a plane in Pyongyang while surrounded by 100,000 advancing Chinese soldiers.
 She was able to jump aboard the plane just as her ambulance exploded from an enemy shell.
 In 1951, she was named Chief Nurse for the Eighth Army, where she supervised over 500 Army nurses throughout Korea.

 Bradley was promoted to the rank of colonel in 1958 and retired from the army in 1963.

-Later life
+Later life and death

+After her retirement in 1963, she continued to work for 17 years as a civilian nurse supervisor in Roane County, West Virginia. where she also bought a ranch near her family.

-Bradley was the subject of a February 23, 2000 NBC Nightly News report by Tom Brokaw about the forgotten heroes of the military.
+Bradley was the subject of a 23 February 2000 NBC Nightly News report by Tom Brokaw about the forgotten heroes of the military.

+Bradley died at the age of 94 due to natural causes and was buried at Arlington National Cemetery.

+Legacy

 After her death in 2002 Bradley was also the recipient of a memorial resolution, drafted by Congressman Joe Baca of California, regarding her exemplary service to this nation.